oVirt/terraform-provider-ovirt/docs/resources/vm_disks_resize.md

 page_title: "ovirt_vm_disks_resize Resource - terraform-provider-ovirt"
 subcategory: ""
 description: |-
-  The ovirtvmdisks_resize resource resizes all disks in an oVirt VM to the specified size.
+  The ovirt_vm_disks_resize resource resizes all disks in an oVirt VM to the specified size.
   ~> Only use this resource with disks created from templates.
 Otherwise, two terraform resources will handle the same disk resource.
 ---